kubernetes/contributor-site/content/en/events/2023/kcsna/schedule.md

 This is the format used at many [DevOps Days](https://devopsdays.org/open-space-format/), and helps us accommodate changing needs and unpredictable travel schedules.

-If you have a topic in mind, please add it to the [GitHub Issue](https://github.com/kubernetes/community/issues/7157).
+If you have a topic in mind, please check back soon - we'll launch a tracking issue for submissions closer to the event.

 ## Doc Sprint